-As defined by [NIEM Naming and Design Rules 3.0]:
+As defined by [NIEM Naming and Design Rules 4.0]:

 An XML schema document that is intended to provide definitions of schema components that are intended for reuse within a more narrow scope than those defined by a reference schema document.
-It is a conformance target of [NIEM Naming and Design Rules 3.0].
-An extension schema document MUST conform to all rules of [NIEM Naming and Design Rules 3.0] that apply to this conformance target.
-An XML document with a conformance target identifier of http://reference.niem.gov/niem/specification/naming-and-design-rules/3.0/#ExtensionSchemaDocument MUST be an extension schema document.
+It is a conformance target of [NIEM Naming and Design Rules 4.0].
+An extension schema document MUST conform to all rules of [NIEM Naming and Design Rules43.0] that apply to this conformance target.
+An XML document with a conformance target identifier of http://reference.niem.gov/niem/specification/naming-and-design-rules/4.0/#ExtensionSchemaDocument MUST be an extension schema document.

 In general, an extension schema document contains components that use or are derived from the components in reference schema documents.
 It is intended to express additional vocabulary above and beyond the vocabulary available from reference schema documents.